-Established in 2016, the Panel meets three times a year and invites staff from Genomics England and NHS England to discuss the 100,000 Genomes Project.
-It advises them how the project can continue to ensure that participants’ interests are at the heart of their key decisions.
+Established in 2016, the Panel meets four times a year and invites senior staff from Genomics England and NHS England to discuss what they are doing with our data.
+It advises them how they can continue to ensure that participants’ interests are at the heart of their key decisions.
 Panel members are also often asked for their experience of genomic services and advice on future design.
 Work regularly continues between these Panel meetings.

 The Access Review Committee (ARC) is an independent advisory body for the 100,000 Genomes Project.
 It examines requests for access to data in the project.